-This training should include information on new products, new technologies, new ways of thinking, and have employee-driven training options.
+This training should include information on new products, technologies, ways of thinking, and employee-driven training options.
 Let people drive their learning journey, and you'll be surprised to see where it goes.

 Employee training will result in more productive work and increase employee productivity.
 You'll also have engaged and driven team members who don't mind going the extra mile as you are for them.

 Happy employees + new and creative ideas + increased skill sets = Increased Productivity & Engagement.